 BA (Hons) Sociology 2010

-I have been qualified and working as a counsellor for 10 years, and as a registered member of the British Association of Counselling and Psychotherapy (BACP), I adhere to the standards set out in their ethical framework for good practice in counselling and psychotherapy.
+I have been qualified and working as a counsellor for 12 years, and as a registered member of the British Association of Counselling and Psychotherapy (BACP), I adhere to the standards set out in their Ethical Framework for the Counselling Professions.